Remote supervision of assistant practitioners could help to increase recruitment.

 Jacquie Jenkins has worked in breast screening since 1996 gaining vast experience of the programme working in several senior regional roles within the quality assurance service.
 She particularly has an interest in data and screening performance and has worked to develop methods to analyse individual performance for dissemination to professionals within the programme.

-She is now the national programme manager leading on the operational management of the breast screening programme (NHSBSP).
+She is now the PHE national breast screening programme manager, leading on the operational management of the breast screening programme (NHSBSP).
 Her first degree in Social Policy and Administration and post-graduate qualifications in research methods are useful in key components of the role which include leading on the revision of Programme Standards and having oversight of projects that contribute to the quality improvement and effective delivery of the Programme.

 Jacquie worked in banking and taught classical guitar prior to working in the NHSBSP.

 A brand new mammography apprenticeship, the first of its kind in the country, has launched in London to help address a breast screening workforce shortage.

 A new mammography associate apprenticeship has been set up to support breast screening delivery in England.

 Today we publish new guidance for staff involved in organising and leading local breast screening services.

 NHS Digital has published its latest annual report of breast cancer screening performance in England, covering the year 1 April 2016 to 31 March 2017.
 During those 12 months, we invited just under 3 million women for screening and screened 2.2 million, an increase of 1.3% on the previous year.

 We have published 2 new guidance documents to support mammographers who work in the breast screening programme.

 The newly published ‘Breast screening: interval cancers and duty of candour toolkit’ advises health professionals on how to communicate information on interval cancers to women who were previously screened in the programme.